input-output-hk/plutus-pioneer-program/code/week05/README.md

     repl$ ada
     repl$ adaToken

 as we can see `adaSymbol` gives the emptysymbol for ADA & `adaToken` gives us an empty string.
 So ADA is created with those two pieces.
-However, to create cyrrency value we need special functions.
+However, to create currency value we need special functions.
 One of them is `lovelaceValueOf` which can map an integer and map it into a value.

 It is possble to combine values (e.g. `x` & `y`) using

     lovelaceValueOf x <> lovelaceValueOf y

-this can be cpmbined because **value-class** is an **instance of Monoid** and we have seen in the previous class that Monoids are things that we can combine because they contain a mutual element called **`mempty`** and the combination occurs thanks to **`mappend`** and the operator for this is the `<>`
+this can be combined because **value-class** is an **instance of Monoid** and we have seen in the previous class that Monoids are things that we can combine because they contain a mutual element called **`mempty`** and the combination occurs thanks to **`mappend`** and the operator for this is the `<>`

 ## 1.1 First Native Token